HeroBrine1st/arduino-magic-lamp/README.md

 - Removed GRGB, dropped support of RGB LED strips
 - Added LED connected to PULSE_PIN, which is on when there's any signal from rangefinder

+# Settings

+Files fireEffect.ino, gesturesEffect.ino and brightnessTask.ino have settings in start of file.

+There's other settings within some files, but changing those unknowingly isn't recommended.